mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Dying Wish**: Re-summon this minion on a random space.

 name:     Scarzig
-text:     If this minion destroys an enemy and survives, friendly Scarzig anyWHERE transform into Feather Knights.
+text:     If this minion destroys an enemy and survives, allied Scarzig anywhere transform into Feather Knights.

 name:     Scarzig, Feather Knight
 text:     **Celerity**
-          Whenever this minion attacks, give other friendly minions +1⚔️/+1❤️.
+          Whenever this minion attacks, give other allied minions +1⚔️/+1❤️.

 name:     Sellsoul
 text:     **Dying Wish**: Deal 4 damage to YOUR General.